iucario/blog/src/content/blog/2024 Summary.md

 - Only Murders in the Building Season 3 & 4
 - Arcane Season 1 & 2
   I like the season 1 more.
+- Ludwig
+  Highly praised detective show.
+One classic trick an episode.
+It is often mentioned alongside _Moonlight Murders_.
+While I prefer the drama and characters in _Ludwig_, the tricks in _Moonlight Murders_ are more compelling.
+Both are highly entertaining shows in 2024.